How to become a dog groomer

 4. Coat patterns

 Each dog breed has a certain coat pattern that determines the best way to cut and style their coat.
-There are many dog grooming styles to get your head around as a dog groomer.
+There are many dog grooming styles to wrap your head around as a dog groomer.
 This knowledge is essential in ensuring all dogs are healthy, happy, and well-protected from the elements.

 Dog grooming tools and equipment